-When recruiting Executive Directors, companies should pay no more than is necessary and should fully justify payments to shareholders.
-Compensating executives for the forfeiture of awards from a previous employer should generally be on a comparable basis, taking account of performance achieved or likely to be achieved, the proportion of performance period remaining and the form of the award.
+When recruiting executive directors, companies should pay no more than is necessary and should fully justify payments to shareholders.
+Compensating executives for the forfeiture of awards from a previous employer should be on a comparable basis, taking account of performance achieved or likely to be achieved, the proportion of performance period remaining and the form of the award.

-10.Reward for Failure
+10. Reward for Failure

-It is unacceptable that poor performance by senior executives, which detracts from the value of an enterprise and threatens the livelihood of employees, can result in excessive payments to departing directors.
+It is unacceptable that poor performance by senior executives, which detracts from the value of an enterprise and impacts company stakeholders, can result in excessive payments to departing directors.
 Boards should ensure that this cannot occur, both when negotiating new contracts and when agreeing any payments when contracts are terminated.